paddleboard-ai/inspector/README.md

 - Identifies numerical outliers using the Interquartile Range (IQR) method
 - Determines if the dataset is sparse or dense

+## Focus and caveats

+- It has one and only one use case: for the developer/data scientist/data engineer to get a quick read of the data before they delve into it
+- The focus of this tool is fast (i.e. zero config) feedback about local data sets.
+This is why it has no command line flags or options of any kind
+- Minimal set of essential metrics about a dataset
+- Only csv and parquet files are supported
+- This tool is _not_ meant to replace comprehensive data quality  tools like Soda, dbt tests, GX, Monte Carlo, etc.
+- Not intended to be used in data or CI pipelines.

 ## Installation

 To install the Data Inspector CLI Tool, follow these steps: